How to Cope with Anxiety at Work

 Our Calm Starter Kit was designed for moments exactly like this.

-You’re Not Failing, You’re Responding
+You're Not Failing.
+You're Responding

+Anxiety at work doesn't mean you're incapable.
 It means your system has been under pressure for too long without enough safety cues.

 You're allowed to: